Skip to content

 Finding Detail

-Click any finding title to view its full detail page, which includes:
+Click any finding title to view its full detail page.

 Description

-Full explanation of the vulnerability, why it's a risk, and what conditions trigger it.
+A full explanation of the vulnerability: what it is, why it is a risk, and what conditions trigger it.

 Code Evidence

-The source code snippet where the issue was found, with syntax highlighting and the file path.
+The source code snippet where the issue was found, with syntax highlighting and the file path with line number.

 Remediation